labarlab-emorep/func_model/README.md

 ### Functionality
 `fsl_model` spawns a parent sbatch job for each subject x session specified, each of which runs the following workflow:

-1. Download the required data from Keoki via labarserv2.
+1. Download the required data from the lab data server via the lab server.
     1. First-level models: fMRIPrep and fsl_denoise derivatives
     1. Second-level models: first-level feat derivatives
 2. (Second-level models) Bypass registration requirement